muhamednasser99/Docker-Nginx-Postgres/README.md

 - Enables communication between the web server and the database container.

 ### 3️⃣ Resource Limiting
-- Run web server container with memory and CPU usage limits (memory=512m cpus= 1.0).
+- Run web server container with memory and CPU usage limits (memory= 512m, cpus= 1.0).